-Ask your mutual connection your cold email for you - an introduction like this will dramatically improve your chances of success.
+Ask your mutual connection to send your cold email for you: an introduction like this will dramatically improve your chances of success.

 You can use LinkedIn’s mutual connections feature, or sign up for a tool like Conspire that analyzes your contact list to help you find introductions.

 Mention a colleague or friend of the candidate in the body of the email.
 If it’s someone that they respect, then it’s great social proof that you’re worth talking to.

 Try this style of email to highlight a mutual connection to a candidate:

 3. Send your email at the perfect time

 Make sure you’re not wasting all of this personalization: send your email when it’s most likely to be opened.

 Research suggests that sending an email on a Friday will get you the highest open rate; Tuesdays tend to have the best click-through rates.